Dog-Face-Development/Bars/README.md

 ## Installation and Operation

 ### Through the Python Module (IDLE)
 -	Download the Python module if you haven’t already: [Download Link](https://www.python.org/downloads/release/python-352/), and install it,
 - Extract files from your GitHub Download,
--	Open the nim.py file in the Python Module (IDLE),
+-	Double click the nim.py file in File Explorer,
--	Select Run>Run Module, or press F5 in the Edit Window of IDLE,
 -	And the app will open for you to use!